Fuadex/Houdini-VEX-HScript-Python/README.md

 	@P = @P + normalize(velocity) * speed / 24;

 Almost the same thing, except it takes consideration of the distance from a very specific point that you can set yourself!
-This one was very much work in progress I mad an attempt to get very specific collisions out of the way but heh, doing it based on sdf or a point or whatever helps you achieve your dreams!
+This one was very much work in progress I made in an attempt to get very specific collisions out of the way but heh, doing it based on sdf or a point or whatever helps you achieve your dreams!

 ------------------------------------------------------